HippoCampusRobotics/HippoCampusRobotics.github.io/_pages/research.md

 D.-A. Duecker, A.R.
 Geist, M. Hengeler, E. Kreuzer, M.-A. Pick, V. Rausch, E. Solowjow.
 Embedded Spherical Localization for Micro Underwater Vehicles based on Attenuation of Electro-Magnetic Carrier Signals.
 In Sensors, 17(5):959-981, 2017.

 A.D.
 Buchan, E. Solowjow, D-A. Duecker, and E. Kreuzer.
 Low-Cost Monocular Localization with Active Markers for Micro Autonomous Underwater Vehicles.
 In IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Vancouver, Canada, 2017.

+G. Brinkmann, D.-A. Duecker, E. Kreuzer, and E. Solowjow.
+Reinforcement Learning of Depth Stabilization with a Micro Diving Agent.
+In IEEE International Conference on Robotics and Automation (ICRA), Brisbane, Australia, 2018 (accepted).

+D.-A. Duecker, A. Hackbarth, T. Johannink, E. Kreuzer, and E. Solowjow.
+Micro Underwater Vehicle Hydrobatics: A Submerged Furuta Pendulum.
+In IEEE International Conference on Robotics and Automation (ICRA), Brisbane, Australia, 2018 (accepted).